Setting Aside Your Criminal Record in Arizona

 Note: Arizona now offers expungement.
 Click here to learn more if you qualify for expungement in Arizona.

 This is a complicated process.
 It is described in ARS 13-905.
 Unfortunately, this law can be confusing for most people who aren’t familiar with the legal system.
 It is recommended that you speak with an experienced criminal defense lawyer to make sure that it is done right and your civil rights are restored.
 This page provides an overview of a set aside in Arizona and the process for getting your record cleared up.

 Court Petition to Clear Arizona Records

-ARS 13-905 provides the requirements for setting aside or expunging a conviction.
+ARS 13-905 provides the requirements for setting aside a conviction.
 The requires that a person who has been finally discharged from probation or imprisonment may apply with the court to have his judgement set aside.